 Student pilots have to practice lots of circuits and landings and it takes only four or five aircraft going round and round the circuit at the same time to fill any given runway to capacity.
 On top of that has to be added the number of more advanced students who are learning how to fly bad weather instrument approaches.
-An aircraft practising a typical radar circuit turns onto the runway final approach heading at eight to ten miles from touch down and if the exercise is to have maximum value the aircraft must be given priority to land at no less than about three miles from touchdown.
+An aircraft practising a typical radar circuit turns onto the final approach heading at eight to ten miles from touch down and if the exercise is to have maximum value the aircraft must be given priority to land at no less than about three miles from touchdown.
 Fitting in everyone's requirements can become a nightmare for the air traffic controllers - and for the harassed flying instructors who have to try and get as many approaches as possible into a sortie while finishing the sortie at the scheduled time.

 It is for those reasons that the RAF has always made use of what are called Relief Landing Grounds.
 RLGs are airfields that have a decent runway but few, if any, resident aircraft.
-The RLG has to be within a few minutes' flying time of the main flying training school otherwise valuable time and fuel is expended in transiting between the two.
+The RLG has to be within a few miles of the main flying training school otherwise valuable time and fuel is expended in transiting between the two.
 In the early 90s Scampton had the use of two RLGs: the former Lightning base at Binbrook and the civil airfield at Sturgate near Gainsborough.
 Cranwell had the use of Barkston Heath and Fulbeck.
 Both Scampton and Cranwell could also use Waddington, on the southern outskirts of Lincoln.
-Waddington was not an RLG but training aircraft could use it on request and on an opportunity basis for circuit flying because for most of the time the airfield was not very busy.
-The Red Arrows did not very often use RLGs but the CFS aircraft based at, and operating from, Scampton had to make use of them, especially during the winter months when the Red Arrows used up so much of the available circuit time at Scampton.
+Waddington was not an RLG, but training aircraft could use it on an opportunity basis for circuit flying because for most of the time the airfield was not very busy.
+The Red Arrows rarely used RLGs but the CFS aircraft based at, and operating from, Scampton had to make use of them, especially during the winter months when the Red Arrows used up so much of the available circuit time at Scampton.